Biktarvy® (BIC/FTC/TAF)

 Safety and effectiveness of BIC/FTC/TAF in pediatric patients weighing <14 kg have not been established.

-Clinical Data on BIC/FTC/TAF in Pediatric Patients
+Clinical Data on BIC/FTC/TAF Use in Pediatric Participants

 Study GS-US-380-1474

-This study is a phase 2/3, single-arm, multicenter, multicohort, two-part, open-label clinical trial evaluating the PK, safety, tolerability, and efficacy of BIC/FTC/TAF 50/200/25 mg STR in adolescents (12 to <18 years of age [Cohort 1; n=50]) and children (6 to <12 years of age [Cohort 2; n=50]) with HIV-1 who were virologically suppressed.
-Participants from Cohorts 1 and 2 were enrolled in two groups: Part A (Cohort 1, n=24 and Cohort 2, n=25) to assess PK and confirm dosing for BIC/FTC/TAF, and Part B to assess the safety and efficacy of BIC/FTC/TAF (Figure 1).
-Cohort 3 consisted of children with HIV-1 aged ≥2 years who weighed between 14 and <25 kg.
-This cohort was treated with a lowdose BIC/FTC/TAF STR (30/120/15 mg, 60% of full strength).
+VS adolescents aged 12 to <18 years (Cohort 1; n=50) and children aged 6 to <12 years (Cohort 2; n=50) with HIV-1 were enrolled and received BIC/FTC/TAF 50/200/25 mg STR.
+Participants from Cohorts 1 and 2 were enrolled in two groups: Part A (Cohort 1, n=24 and Cohort 2, n=25) assessed PK and confirmed dosing of BIC/FTC/TAF, and Part B assessed the safety and efficacy of BIC/FTC/TAF (Figure 1).
+Cohort 3 consisted of children with HIV1 who were aged ≥2 years.
+This cohort was treated with a BIC/FTC/TAF 30/120/15 mg STR (60% of full strength).

 Figure 1

 .
-Study 1474: Study Design2
+Study 1474 Cohorts 1 to 3: Study Design2

 aIDMC reviewed data once 50% of participants reached Week 12 and once all participants completed the iPK visit (Week 2 or 4).